Faithfull History, Family Crest & Coats of Arms

 Early History of the Faithfull family

-Another 143 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Faithfull History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Faithfull research.
+Another 72 words (5 lines of text) covering the years 1455, 1487, 1616, 1691, 1616, 1656, 1701 and 1656 are included under the topic Early Faithfull History in all our PDF Extended History products and printed products wherever possible.

 Faithfull Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name Faithfull were recorded, including Faith, Faithful, Faithfull, Feyth, Feythfull, Feythful, Fathe and many more.
+Over the years, many variations of the name Faithfull were recorded, including Faith, Faithful, Faithfull, Feyth, Feythfull, Feythful, Fathe, Fath and many more.

 Early Notables of the Faithfull family (pre 1700)